Baby Sun Rose: Shade-Loving Charmer

 Baby sun rose is an evergreen ground cover with an abundance of cheerful red flowers.
-Here’s everything you need to know about planting and caring for this delightful perennial.
+Here’s everything you need to know about planting and caring for this delightful, shade-loving South African native.

-Baby sun rose (Aptenia cordifolia) is as charming a ground cover as its name implies.
-The fleshy, bright green heart-shaped leaves sparkle in the sun.
+Baby sun rose (Mesembryanthemum cordifolium) is as charming as its name implies.
+The fleshy, bright green, heart-shaped leaves sparkle in the sun.
 Cheerful bright pink or red aster-like flowers bloom almost all year long.

 While not ideal for every spot in the desert garden, it definitely has its niche.
-Unlike most plants that grow in the desert, baby sun rose prefers part shade or dappled sunlight and a moderate amount of water, especially during summer months.
+Unlike most plants that grow in the desert, baby sun rose prefers part or dappled shade and a moderate amount of water, especially during summer months.

-This makes it a great ground cover to plant under trees or on the north side of a building.
+This makes it a great choice to plant under trees or on the north side of a building.
 It forms a dense mat that suppresses weed growth.

-Their flowers attract bees, butterflies, and occasionally hummingbirds when planted in containers or hanging baskets
+Its flowers attract bees, butterflies, and occasionally hummingbirds when planted in containers or hanging baskets.

-Despite its soft, fleshy leaves, it’s not a favorite of deer or rabbits, and is considered a javelina resistant plant.
+Despite its soft, fleshy leaves, it’s not a favorite of deer or rabbits, and is considered to be javelina resistant.

 Why I Like This Plant